Make these delicious chewy chocolate chip tahini cookies, and you may never go back to plain chocolate chip cookies again!

 Start by preheating your oven to 325 degrees Fahrenheit.

 In a large mixing bowl, combine all dry ingredients.
-Add the wet ingredients, and stir to form a chocolate chip cookie dough texture.
+Add the wet ingredients, and stir to form a traditional chocolate chip cookie dough texture.

-Press the dough into one large ball, then break off cookie sized pieces.
+Press the dough into one large ball.
+Then break off cookie sized pieces.
 Roll the small pieces of tahini cookie dough into tight balls with your hands or a cookie scoop.

 You can press in a few extra chips or roll the balls in sesame seeds if you wish.